 - The cursor is closed after leaving the FOR LOOP

 - No error handling is needed for the “END OF DATA” situation

 Teradata Stored Procedures – Dynamic Result Sets

-Cursors can return complete result sets to the caller, for example, to the SQL assistant.
-To prepare a stored procedure to return a result set, place the DYNAMIC RESULT SETS n statement before the first compound statement:
+Cursors can return result sets to the SQL assistant or other callers.
+To enable a stored procedure to return a result set, including the statement DYNAMIC RESULT SETS n before the first compound statement.